mtlynch/spaceduck/_posts/2018-04-04-automating-storj-setup.md

 └─────────────────────────────────────────────┴─────────┴──────────┴──────────┴─────────┴───────────────┴─────────┴──────────┴───────────┴──────────────┘
 ```

-The video below demonstrates these commands running against a real Google Compute Engine server:
+The video below demonstrates these commands running against a bare Ubuntu 16.04 server on Google Compute Engine:

 <script src="https://asciinema.org/a/IuSde3JEpeu00kff68L8AujYv.js" id="asciicast-IuSde3JEpeu00kff68L8AujYv" async></script>

 ## A brief rant on Storj

 Storj is really unfriendly to automation.
-While writing this Ansible role, I got the strong sense that the Storj developers put most of their effort into the GUI.
+While writing this Ansible role, I got the strong sense that the Storj developers put most of their effort into the GUI and didn't pay much attention to command-line scenarios.

+Here are some examples:

 **[Storj doesn't set the exit code on failure](https://github.com/Storj/storjshare-daemon/issues/335)**

 Most Linux applications set a failing exit code when they exit due to error.
 Storj doesn't, so I can't tell whether a command succeeded unless I parse Storj's output.

-And even then, Storj sometimes reports "failure" for things that I as the developer wouldn't consider failure, such as `failed to start farmer: node is already running`.
-Is that *really* a failure, Storj?
-To me, that's success with a warning.

-But then you're still stuck because Storj doesn't print "fail" in the output for every failure, like with this error message for invalid syntax:
+But then I'm still stuck because Storj doesn't print "fail" in the output for every failure, like with this error message for invalid syntax:

 ```
 no payment address was given, try --help
 ```

-So that means that to determine whether a command succeeded or failed, you have to know every possible error message Storj can produce.
+So that means that to determine whether a command succeeded or failed, I have to know every possible error message Storj can produce.

-And even then, you'd *still* have trouble because...
+And even then, I *still* have trouble because...

 **[Storj writes output inconsistently](https://github.com/Storj/storjshare-daemon/issues/336)**